PhilMele/M2Project/readme.md

 ## 3. Features <a name="features"></a>

+   ### 3.0 Objects & HTML Layout <a name="objects"></a>

+   **From a rendering perspective**, the project is based on a single page and is organised across multiple `div`.
+This section presents an overview, and I presented into more details later on:
+   * `body` element which defines the width of the game screen.
+   * `.clicks-disabled`, when activated, allows the web site owner to only allow the user to click on certain elements on the screen, for certain event.
+   * `.first-screen-div` displays the first part of the game: inviting the hero to select and name their avatar.
+   * `.mission-intro-screen-div` is responsible for introducing the quest to the hero and the next steps.
+   * `.second-screen-div` is arguably the most used class and displays the map and character location.
+It also shows the user inventory, life and reputation points.
+   * `.fight-screen-div` this class is used extensively to render any fight between characters.
+   * `.validation-screen-div` handles the validation of the hero decision when it comes to the interaction with the NPC (non playing character) that has been clicked on.
+   * `.conversation-screen-div` handles the display of conversations between the hero and NPCs.
+   * `restart-game-div` provide the user to restart the game.

+   From a logic perspective, the game leverages a use of functions, which are covered in the next sections.
+At the roof of these functions, the following objects are used:
+   * `avatarSelection` lists each avatar the user can choose from and their respective animations (attack, idle, profile pictures...)
+   * `hero` contains all propreties that will be used during the hero journey (name, avatar, inventory, life points...)
+   * `npcOne` to `npcFour` contains all properties relating to the NPCs characterstics (name, avatar, inventory, life points...)
+   * `quest` lists all four missions, their name and their status (completed or not completed) the hero needs to accomplish to finish the game
+   * `introSequences` contains a series of sequences that contain both a text and images.
+These sequences will be displayed during the introduction to give context to the story and the missions the next steps for the hero to progress in the game.

    ### 3.1 Hero Customisation <a name="hero-customisaion"></a>
  The customisation is handled in the front end through .first-screen-div.